FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 This summary provides key points from our Privacy Notice, but you can find out more details about any of these topics by clicking the link following each key point or by using our [table of contents](#table-of-contents) below to find the section you are looking for.

-### What personal information do I process?
+### What personal information do we process?

 Any information that you enter into the application in order for it to operate, will be stored locally on your device.
-No information is uploaded or shared with me.
+No information is uploaded or shared with us.

 When you visit, use, or navigate our other Services, we may process personal information depending on how you interact with us and the Services, the choices you make, and the products and features you use.
 Learn more about [personal information you disclose to us](#personal-information-you-disclose-to-us).

-#### Do I process any sensitive personal information?
+#### Do we process any sensitive personal information?

-Some information may be considered 'special' or 'sensitive' in certain jurisdictions, for example your racial or ethnic origins, sexual orientation, and religious beliefs, but I do not process sensitive personal information.
+Some information may be considered 'special' or 'sensitive' in certain jurisdictions, for example your racial or ethnic origins, sexual orientation, and religious beliefs, but we do not process sensitive personal information.

-#### Do I collect any information from third parties?
+#### Do we collect any information from third parties?

-I do not collect any information from third parties.
+We do not collect any information from third parties.

-#### How do I process your information?
+#### How do we process your information?

-As the application doesn't upload any of your data, I can't process any of the information you enter into it.
+As the application doesn't upload any of your data, we can't process any of the information you enter into it.

-I process your information to provide, improve, and administer our other Services, communicate with you, for security and fraud prevention, and to comply with law.
+We process your information to provide, improve, and administer our other Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent.
 We process your information only when we have a valid legal reason to do so.
 Learn more about [how we process your information](#2-how-do-we-process-your-information).

 #### In what situations and with which parties do we share personal information?